cubiclesoft/ultimate-web-scraper/docs/http.md

 * $url - A string containing the URL to retrieve.
 * $options - An array containing options that control the request to the server (Default is array()).

-Returns:  An array containing the results of the call.
+Returns:  A standard array of information.

 This static function retrieves a webpage.
 It has full HTTP and HTTPS support.
 It can upload files, perform GET, POST, HEAD, PUT, and custom requests, and can even place requests through a HTTP proxy server.
 It handles chunked data responses, provides detailed responses, and has support for callbacks.
 It can also be used to precisely emulate a web browser.